poole/hyde/_posts/2019-04-02-display-html-tags-as-plain-text.md

 ---
-title: How to display html tags as plain text
+title: How to display html tags as plain text in HTML
 date: 2019-04-02T10:59:31+00:00
 author: avic
 layout: post